Criteria for Recruiting Effectiveness

 March 21

-Law school and class rank are the most common objective criteria used when initially selecting associates.
+Law school and class rank are the most common objective criteria when initially selecting associates.
 Other factors follow, but subjective factors rarely overcome school and class rank.

 While the quality of law school and class rank are indicative of certain things about a potential hire, we see higher levels of success among firms that employ “role-specific” hiring criteria aligned with client needs.
 For example, when hiring an associate for clients with a volume of similar and tightly managed cases, hiring criteria would include an ability to manage multiple priorities and a desire to work in a structured environment that values adherence to procedure.